Russell Henley betting profile: Sony Open in Hawaii - PGA TOUR

 Henley's recent performances

-- Henley has finished in the top 10 five times over his last ten appearances.
+- Henley has finished in the top five three times and in the top 10 five times over his last ten appearances.

-- He also has three top-five finishes over his last ten appearances.

 - He had his best finish at the TOUR Championship, where he finished tied for second with a score of 15-under.